Overall Goals and Rationales

 Physiological, genetic and biochemical studies demonstrate that plant development is regulated by the interaction of several hormones.
 The molecular foundation of the interaction is the cross-talk of cell signaling which integrates the independent stimuli using connections between biochemical pathways.
 Signal cross-talk includes gibberellins (GA), brassinosteroids (BR), and abscisic acid (ABA) pathways, ethylene and jasmonic acid (JR) pathways, ethylene and glucose pathways, sugar sensing and light response pathways, and phytochrome and cryptochrome pathways.
 The Boolean network model is proposed to integrate genetic data into the logical network of biochemical pathway connections deduced from DNA microarray data .
 The genomics and proteomics technology makes the study of signal cross-talk more practical and will accelerate the process of investigating seed development, dormancy and germination.

 With the effort of International Rice Genome Sequencing Project (IRGSP), Beijing Genomics Institute (BGI) and private industry such as Monsanto Company and Syngenta, the genomes (first draft, incomplete) of two rice subspecies, Oryza sativa spp japonica and indica, have been sequenced and assembled.
 Some of the sequences are made available to the general public through GenBank® and BGI websites.
 The sequencing of rice genome has provided an unprecedented opportunity for the elucidation of ABA and GA signal transduction.
 We have taken a bioinformatics-based integrative approach to studying ABA and GA responses.
 To facilitate the predication of ABA and GA responsive genes in rice, we have developed processes to identify gene structure and extract coding sequences, promoter and terminator regions throughout the rice genomes.
 The identified rice genes are further characterized by the protein domain family of interest.
-With an established cis-acting element module, which includes those elements mediating ABA and GA responses (ABRC and GARC respectively), we have identified rice genes putatively responsive to these two plant hormones (see the abstract for ASPB2002).
-Java programs have been developed to display promoter structures (sequences, positions and orientations of cis-acting elements located on the promoters scanned) in a graphic mode, as shown in the example.
-To facilitate the prediction of protein functions, we also have developed programs to locate protein motifs and subcellular localization signal (click here to see an example).
+With an established cis-acting element module, which includes those elements mediating ABA and GA responses, we have identified rice genes putatively responsive to these two plant hormones.
+Java programs have been developed to display promoter structures (sequences, positions and orientations of cis-acting elements located on the promoters scanned) in a graphic mode.
+To facilitate the prediction of protein functions, we also have developed programs to locate protein motifs and subcellular localization signal.

 To engineer drought-resistant crops, we are studying creosote bush (Larrea tridentata), a xerophytic evergreen C3 shrub thriving in vast arid areas of North America.
 We have isolated a dozen genes encoding transcription factors, including LtWRKY21 that encodes a WRKY protein of 314 amino acid residues.
 Transient expression studies with the GFP:LtWRKY21 fusion construct indicate that the LtWRKY21 protein is localized in the nucleus and is able to activate the promoter of an abscisic-acid (ABA)-inducible gene, HVA22, in a dosage-dependent manner.
 The transactivating activity of LtWRKY21 relies on the C-terminal sequence containing the WRKY domain and a N-terminal motif that is essential for the repression activity of some regulators in ethylene signaling.
 LtWRKY21 interacts synergistically with ABA, and transcriptional activators VP1 and ABI5 to control the expression of the HVA22 promoter.
 Co-expression of VP1, ABI5 and LtWRKY21 leads to a much higher expression of the HVA22 promoter than does the ABA treatment alone.
 In contrast, the LtWRKY21-mediated transactivation is inhibited by two known negative regulators of ABA signaling: 1-butanol, an inhibitor of phospholipase D, and abi1-1, a dominant-negative mutant protein phosphatase.
 Interestingly, abi1-1 does not block the synergistic effect of LtWRKY21, VP1 and ABI5 co-expression, indicating that LtWRKY21, VP1 and ABI5 may form a complex that functions downstream of ABI1 to control ABA-regulated gene expression.